 Verify the managed property:

 Go to : Site settings >> search schema >> Managed properties.
-Make sure, you get the Managed property listed.
+Make sure you get the managed property listed.

 Now, configure the managed property in the content search web part properties.
-Go to Edit page, Modify web part, And set the “Link URL” value to the managed property created from our custom column (TargetURL).
+Go to the Edit page, Modify the web part, And set the “Link URL” value to the managed property created from our custom column (TargetURL).